Welcome to OmniPlan 3!

 - Chapter 14, OmniPlan Preferences

 If you’re currently using other versions of OmniPlan (iOS or earlier Mac versions) and want to get up to speed as quickly as possible with projects already in progress, see the Features of OmniPlan 3 section of this chapter.
-For projects with multiple contributors, see Collaboration and Multi-Project Review (Pro) for details on syncing your projects.
+For projects with multiple contributors, see Collaborating with Multiple Contributors for a quick start guide to getting synced.

 Features of OmniPlan 3